Category:Scraping Tools

 ScrapingAnt offers a free tier with 10,000 credits and an Enthusiast plan at $19 per month that includes 100,000 credits, matching WebScrapingAPI as the most affordable starting package.

-The $19 plan with 100K credits gives you only 800 rendered requests with residential proxies, or 10K JavaScript-rendered requests without residential IPs.
-For comparison, competitors offering 250K requests at $29-$49 provide significantly better value.
-The low base price is attractive, but the severe multipliers and catastrophic success rates mean you’ll waste most credits on failed requests.
+The $19 plan with 100K credits gives you roughly 800 rendered residential requests, or 10K JavaScript-rendered datacenter requests.
+Competitors offering 250K requests at $29-$49 provide significantly better value.
+The headline price is attractive, but you'll burn through credits fast on the harder targets where ScrapingAnt also happens to be least reliable.

 Performance Breakdown